Apple mouse not working? Here's what to do

 If you need an update, go ahead and install it by following the on-screen instructions.

-As another general tip, try cleaning the System junk on your Mac.
+As another general tip, try cleaning the system junk on your Mac.
 Any Mac has mountains of system clutter in the form of cache files that soon become obsolete.

 You can try and use the System Junk finder that comes with the mentioned app — CleanMyMac X:

-CleanMyMac X - System cache files in System Junk
+CleanMyMac - System cache files

 You can get this app from the developer’s site here — the official CleanMyMac X page.